at University of Haifa, Israel

 The one-year program is taught in English over three consecutive semesters from October through September.
 Students wishing to pursue the thesis track will need to submit a research thesis within one year of completing their coursework, which may require remaining at the university for one or two additional semesters.
 Upon completion of the program, students will be awarded a Master of Arts in Maritime Civilizations.

-Qualify and certify excavating coastal and underwater archaeologists.
+Qualifies and certifies excavating coastal and underwater archaeologists.

 * The curriculum is subject to change without notice